VT161195/CodeSoft/README.md

 # CodeSoft
-I developed this grade calculator by using java
+I developed these task by using java